 Skip to contents

-Determine which isolates are multidrug-resistant organisms (MDRO) according to international, national and custom guidelines.
+Determine which isolates are multidrug-resistant organisms (MDRO) according to international, national, or custom guidelines.

 Usage